What is a financial assistance bursary?

 Can I apply for financial assistance if I am a first year student?

-Yes, students who are planning to attend or are currently registered and can demonstrate financial need are eligible to apply.
+Yes, students who are planning to attend or are currently registered at Mohawk College and can demonstrate financial need are eligible to apply.

 What type of financial assistance is available to part-time daytime students?

-The Part-time Ontario Student Assistance Program (PT-OSAP) (opens new window) is available to students who are taking 20-59 percent of a full-course load.
+The Part-time Ontario Student Assistance Program (PT-OSAP) (opens new window) is available to students who are taking 20% - 59% of a full-course load.

-Students registered through the Accessibility Learning Services (ALS) can apply for the PT-OSAP if taking 20-39 percent course load
+Students registered through the Accessibility Learning Services (ALS) can apply for the PT-OSAP if taking a 20% - 39% course load.

 Am I eligible for financial assistance if I did not apply for OSAP?